madjestic/Euterpea25/ReadMe.txt

 Bugs still found in the GitHub version should be reported using the issues page: https://github.com/Euterpea/Euterpea2/issues

-PULL REQUESTS WILL BE IGNORED.
+PULL REQUESTS WILL *NOT* BE IGNORED.
 Bug fixes should be submitted through the issues page with a detailed explanation of the alterations.

 Please send any other questions and comments to Donya Quick